VeCoR -- Velocity Contrastive Regularization for Flow Matching: Experiments

 \textbf{Train with REPA} Table~\ref{tab:repa-imagenet-results} reports results with REPA-SiT backbones under a fixed 50-NFE budget at $256\times256$.
 Relative to the REPA-SiT baselines, VeCoR reduces FID by 25–35\% (27.33$\rightarrow$20.39 on B/2; 11.14$\rightarrow$7.28 on XL/2), improves sFID by 37–52\% (11.70$\rightarrow$5.57; 8.25$\rightarrow$5.17), increases IS (61.60$\rightarrow$69.09; 115.83$\rightarrow$127.90), and largely maintains Recall (flat at B/2 and only slightly reduced at XL/2), with small Precision gains.
 These results demonstrate the strong generalization ability of VeCoR across architectures and model scales.

-\textbf{Text-to-image on MS-COCO} We evaluate VeCoR on the MS-COCO dataset using the MMDiT+REPA pipeline with a standard SDE sampler and a fixed sampling budget of \(\text{NFE}=50\).
-We reproduce the MMDiT+REPA baseline \emph{without} classifier-free guidance~\cite{ho2022classifierfreediffusionguidance}.
-Table~\ref{tab:repa-mmdit-results} reports FID scores and compares the baseline with its VeCoR-augmented variants.
+\textbf{Text-to-image on MS-COCO} We evaluate VeCoR on the MS-COCO dataset using the MMDiT+REPA pipeline.
+To provide a comprehensive comparison, we report results for both ODE (Heun, Steps=50) and SDE (Euler-Maruyama, Steps=50) solvers across different classifier-free guidance (CFG) scales.
+Table~\ref{tab:repa-mmdit-results} reports the FID scores.

-The reproduced MMDiT+REPA baseline achieves an FID of \(9.87\).
-Integrating VeCoR leads to substantial improvements under both negative-candidate constructions. \textit{Random Crop and Resize} (RCR) attains an FID of \(7.95\), while \textit{Random Channel Shuffle} (RCS) further reduces it to \(6.65\).
-These consistent gains demonstrate that velocity-contrastive regularization remains effective even without classifier-free guidance and is robust to the specific choice of negative-synthesis strategy.
-Overall, the results highlight VeCoR’s strong generalization ability in enhancing text-to-image generation on MS-COCO.
+Integrating VeCoR yields substantial improvements over the MMDiT+REPA baseline across all evaluated settings.
+Notably, under a higher guidance scale ($\omega=2.0$), VeCoR with \textit{Random Crop and Resize} (RCR) achieves the best overall performance, reaching an FID of \textbf{4.82} with the ODE solver and \textbf{4.55} with the SDE solver.
+In both cases, VeCoR significantly outperforms the $\Delta$FM baseline (5.16 and 4.82, respectively).
+Under lower guidance (SDE, $\omega=1.0$), VeCoR with \textit{Random Channel Shuffle} (RCS) drastically reduces the baseline FID from 9.87 to 6.65, achieving performance comparable to $\Delta$FM (6.64).
+Overall, VeCoR consistently enhances high-fidelity text-to-image generation on MS-COCO.

+\textbf{Combining with Classifier-Free Guidance.} To further push performance limits, we combine VeCoR with Classifier-Free Guidance (CFG)~\cite{ho2022classifier}.
+Similar to $\Delta$FM~\cite{stoica2025contrastive}, our contrastive training objective can be mathematically interpreted as steering the predicted velocities away from the \emph{mean of the synthesized off-manifold trajectories}.
+Consequently, naively applying CFG—which independently steers predictions away from the standard unconditional flow—can create conflicting guidance signals, leading to suboptimal generation quality.
+To mitigate this, we follow the strategy proposed in~\cite{stoica2025contrastive} to rectify this conflict by explicitly incorporating the pre-computed mean of these off-manifold trajectories into the modified guidance equation.

+Through a rigorous grid search over the CFG scale $w$ and interval~\cite{kynkaanniemi2024applying} $[\sigma_{\text{low}}, \sigma_{\text{high}}]$, VeCoR achieves an FID of \textbf{1.94} and an sFID of \textbf{4.45}.
+By surpassing $\Delta$FM (FID 1.97) under \textit{identical} optimal hyperparameters, VeCoR demonstrates a more robust vector field that effectively leverages guidance, establishing a new state-of-the-art for this architecture.

 \textbf{Qualitative Results} Qualitative comparisons between REPA-SiT-XL/2 and REPA-SiT-XL/2+VeCoR on ImageNet are presented in Fig.~\ref{fig:vis}, while additional text-to-image results are provided in the supplementary material.